HThanh-how/php-web/Readme.md

 ## Introduction

-This repository contains a web application built using PHP, MySQL, and Bootstrap.
+This repository contains a web application built using PHP, MySQL, and Bootstrap, created with passion and dedication by `Huy Thanh`.
 The purpose of this project is to serve as a comprehensive collection of labs for the Web Programming course.
 The integration of PHP for server-side scripting, MySQL for database management, and Bootstrap for front-end styling ensures a robust and user-friendly web experience.

 ## Getting Started